veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/06_data_types.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 6: Data Types and Data Movement
+# Data Types and Data Movement

 ---